joshhn/campuslabsChromeExtension/README.md

   <li>Follow the below instruction to install Poetry and run scraper script</li>
 </ol>

-#### BONUS⭐: Star [this repository](https://github.com/joshhn/campuslabsChromeExtention) for further development of features.
+#### BONUS: Star ⭐ [this repository](https://github.com/joshhn/campuslabsChromeExtention) for further development of features.
 If you want a particular feature, simply [request](https://github.com/joshhn/campuslabsChromeExtention/labels/feature) for it!

 ### Environment variables